Do you have a presenters inner critic?

 All presenters have one thing in common regardless of experience, status or confidence.
 It’s that voice in their minds that is always there offering unwanted and unhelpful thoughts.
 The volume of criticism and negativity gets the loudest the moment we stand to speak.
-It’s that inner critic that takes great pleasure in telling us that we aren’t good enough.
+It’s the presenters inner critic that takes great pleasure in telling us that we aren’t good enough.

-This voice is a permanent tenant; you’ve tried everything humanly possible to evict them but they just won’t leave.
+This voice is a permanent tenant.
+You’ve tried everything humanly possible to evict them but they just won’t leave.

 ‘I can’t do this’

 ‘I never do anything right’

 The moment we stand to speak however, the presenters inner critic becomes even more specific.